Ford, Kavanaugh and a Senate hearing: A viewer's guide

 WASHINGTON (AP) — It'll be a snapshot of the state of the union.

-The Senate Judiciary Committee hearing Thursday would turn on the credibility of its two star witnesses, Supreme Court nominee Brett Kavanaugh and Christine Blasey Ford, the woman who says he sexually assaulted her.
+The Senate Judiciary Committee hearing Thursday turns on the credibility of its two star witnesses, Supreme Court nominee Brett Kavanaugh and Christine Blasey Ford, the woman who says he sexually assaulted her.

-And a critical question that can't be answered until the hearing, technically, ends: Can Senate Republicans get a 51-49 majority in Kavanaugh's favor?
+And a critical question that can't be immediately answered: Can Senate Republicans get a 51-49 majority in Kavanaugh's favor?
+Even Trump, Kavanaugh's patron, says he could be swayed by Ford's testimony.

 "We have lit a match," said retiring Sen. Jeff Flake, R-Ariz., a frequent Trump critic.
 "Do we appreciate how close the powder keg is?"